Pairs well with

-- To make Lion's Mane tea, simply dissolve our dual extract mushroom powder in hot water
+- To make Lion's Mane mushroom drink, simply dissolve it in hot water

-- You can also add Lion's Mane powder to your coffee
+- You can also add Lion's Mane to your coffee

-- You can use Lions Mane to enhance your hot chocolate
+- You can use it to enhance your hot chocolate

-- Add our Lion's Mane mushroom poweder to your breakfast smoothie or even sprinkle it on your cereal
+- Add our Lion's Mane mushroom supplement to your breakfast smoothie or even sprinkle it on your cereal.

-- It's best to start with 1/2 a teaspoon of your Lion's Mane mushroom powder in hot water or organic coffee and then build up to 1 teaspoon for about 7 days
+- It's best to start with 1/2 a teaspoon of your Lion's Mane mushroom powder in hot water or organic coffee and then build up to 1 teaspoon for over about 7 days.

 - 100% Fruiting Body Extract